beromir/Servas/README.md

 ```

 5. Create `.env` file from the `.env.example` file.
+6. Change the settings in the `.env` file according to your needs.
-6. Run the database migrations.
+7. Run the database migrations.

 ```shell
 php artisan migrate
 ```

-7. Generate the application key.
+8. Generate the application key.

 ```shell
 php artisan key:generate
 ```

 ## User Guide

 Register a new user at https://your-servas-instance/register.

 ## Screenshots